 What is the role of a Governor?

 Governors are the strategic leaders of our schools and have a vital role to play in making sure every child gets the best possible education.
-For maintained schools this is reflected in the law, which states that the purpose of maintained school governing bodies is to 'conduct the school with a view to promoting high standards of educational achievement at the school'.

 In all types of schools, governing bodies should have a strong focus on three core strategic functions: